Generic Name: zoledronic acid (ZOE-le-DRON-ik AS-id)

 - You may develop flu-like symptoms, mild fever, muscle or joint aches, or headache after you receive zoledronic acid.
 If this occurs, a mild pain reliever (eg, acetaminophen) may help to relieve these symptoms.

 - Zoledronic acid may cause jawbone problems in some patients.
-Your risk may be greater if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infections).
+Your risk may be greater the longer you take zoledronic acid or if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infections).
 Your risk may also be greater if you have certain dental procedures or you use certain medicines or therapies (eg, chemotherapy, corticosteroids, radiation).
 Talk to your doctor about having a dental exam before you start to use zoledronic acid.
 Ask your doctor any questions you may have about dental treatment while you use zoledronic acid.

 - Proper dental care is important while you are using zoledronic acid.
 Brush and floss your teeth and visit the dentist regularly.